-- Increased Dividends-In 2016 we increased our annual cash dividend by 11.1% in 2016 (as compared to 2015) to \$3.00 per share, paying approximately \$153 million in dividends to our stockholders (including the dividends paid in January 2017 to holders of record as of December 30, 2016). - (1) Same-store results exclude the results associated with our AC Hotel at National Harbor, which opened in April 2015.
-AFFO and segment-level Adjusted EBITDA (including same-store Hospitality segment level Adjusted EBITDA) are non-GAAP financial measures.
+- Increased Dividends-In 2017 we increased our annual cash dividend by 6.7% (as compared to 2016) to \$3.20 per share, paying approximately \$163.7 million in dividends to our stockholders (including the dividends paid in January 2018 to holders of record as of December 29, 2017). - (1) AFFO and segment-level Adjusted EBITDA are non-GAAP financial measures.
 For a definition of the non-GAAP financial measures used herein, a reconciliation of each non-GAAP financial measure to its most comparable GAAP financial measure, and an explanation of why we believe these measures present useful information to investors, see Appendix A.